NashTech-Labs/play-internationalization-example/README.md

 ## Instructions :-

+- To run the Play Framework

-- The Github code for the project is at : playing-reactive-mongo
+- The Github code for the project is at : [play-internationalization-example](https://github.com/knoldus/play-internationalization-example)

 - Clone the project into local system

-- To run the Play Framework

 - If you have never used Play before, you can refer from [here](http://www.playframework.com/download)

 - Execute sbt run to execute the product

-- now application should be accessible at localhost:9000
+- Now application should be accessible at localhost:9000

 ## Reference :-